Anxiety Therapy FOR HIGH-ACHIEVING PROFESSIONALS

 ✔ Cognitive Behavioral Therapy (CBT): Helps challenge negative thought patterns and build healthier coping skills.

 ✔ Breathing & Meditation Techniques: Teach your body how to regulate your nervous system when anxiety spikes.
+See 30 self-care resources for anxiety that I’ve curated to help you ground, rest, and reset.

 Together, we’ll create a personalized plan that gives you both short-term relief and long-term healing.